Abdul Razak Hussein: Death

-Abdul Razak was diagnosed with leukemia but kept it secret since 1969.
+Abdul Razak was diagnosed with leukemia in 1969 and given two years to live, but kept the diagnosis secret from his friends and family.

 Abdul Razak died in office on 14 January 1976 while seeking medical treatment in London.
 He was posthumously granted the soubriquet Bapa Pembangunan ('Father of Development').
 He was laid to rest in Heroes Mausoleum (Makam Pahlawan) near Masjid Negara, Kuala Lumpur.